joannpav/TestChat.io/cypress/cypress/integration/readme.md

 Stories
 ----
 - Stories belong to epics
+- If there are no stories for an epic, a friendly message should be displayed
 - Stories can be liked / signed off and should be as a sign that all group members have reviewd
 - Stories have scenarios that test the acceptance criteria of the story
 - Stories can have comments